⚠️ IMPORTANT

 There are 2 types of widgets provided by Famiq which are Containable widget and Non-containable widgets.

-• Containable widgets can have child widgets and can also be nested inside other containable widgets, including fa_container, fa_listview and fa_modal.
+• Containable widgets can have children and can also be nested inside other containable widgets, including container, scroll and dialog.

-• Non-containable widgets cannot have children and must be placed inside a containable widget. including fa_text, fa_button, fa_text_input, fa_selection, fa_image, fa_circular and fa_progress_bar.
+• Non-containable widgets cannot have children and must be placed inside a containable widget. including text, button, text_input, selection, image, circular and progress_bar.

-As you can see in the code above, fa_text & fa_button were placed inside fa_container.
+As you can see in the example code above, text & button were placed inside container.